thufschmitt/tix-papers/context/nix/general-presentation.md

   The absence of typing makes every non-trivial modification particularly complicated and dangerous.

-- Related to its very fast grow, the project suffers from a huge lack of documentation.
-In particular, a lot of complex internal abstractions are used but undocumented at all.
+- Partly because of its very fast grow, the project suffers from a huge lack of documentation.
+In particular, a lot of complex internal abstractions are used but not documented at all.
   A type-system would reduce the impact of this problem.

 - Nix explores some really interesting ideas by applying to system management